 Caribbean Association of Banks

-The Caribbean Association of Banks, Inc. (CAB) is the representative body and recognized voice for banks and financial institutions in the Caribbean.
+The Caribbean Association of Banks, Inc. (CAB) is the representative body for Caribbean banks.
 The organization supports its members by engaging in the worldwide network of similar financial establishments and endeavoring to shape policies and laws that affect the industry.

-Corporate banking – Aimed at businesses, this type of banking deals with corporate financing, raising capital, asset management, merchant services, commercial loans, etc.
+- Corporate banking: Aimed at businesses, business accounts facilitate corporate financing, raising capital, asset management, merchant services, and commercial loans.

-Digital banking services – With online banking, you can pay bills, check your account balance, receive account alerts, transfer money to other customers’ accounts and accounts at other banks, and make international transfers.
+- Digital banking services: With online banking, account holders can pay bills, check balances, receive account alerts, transfer money, and make international transfers.

 Requirements

-Dominica citizens, residents, foreigners, and businesses can open a bank account in Dominica.
+Dominica residents, citizens, foreigners, and businesses can open a bank account in Dominica.
 You will need to provide documents proving the source of your funds, your identity, proof of residence, and the minimum required deposit.
-In addition to this, you are generally required to pay a non-refundable account opening fee, as well as maintenance fees.
+Some banks require an activation fee and maintenance fees.

-As an individual opening a bank account in Dominica, the documents required vary slightly depending on whether you are a citizen or not, and whether you open your account remotely or not.
+As an individual opening a Dominica bank account, the documents required vary depending on whether you are a citizen or a Dominica visa holder with residency or a foreign national, and whether you open an account remotely.

 - Identity document (e.g., passport, social security card, driver’s license)